-Follow the next two steps when installing the unit in Non-Direct Vent applications where combustion air is taken from indoors and flue gases are discharged outdoors.
+Follow the next two steps when installing the unit in Non-Direct Vent applications where combustion air is taken from indoors or ventilated attic or crawlspace and flue gases are discharged outdoors.

-- Use field-provided materials and the factory-provided air intake screen to route the intake piping as shown in FIGURE 33.
+- 1 Use field-provided materials and the factoryprovided air intake screen to route the intake piping as shown in FIGURE 27 or FIGURE 28.
 Maintain a minimum clearance of 3" (76mm) around the air intake opening.
-The air intake opening (with the protective screen) should always be directed forward, or sideways. - 2 Use cement to secure the intake pipe to the connector, if desired.
+The air intake opening (with the protective screen) should always be directed forward or to either side in the upflow position, and either straight out or downward in the horizontal position.
+The air intake piping must not terminate too close to the flooring or a platform.
+Ensure that the intake air inlet will not be obstructed by loose insulation or other items that may clog the debris screen. - 2 If intake air is drawn from a ventilated attic (FIGURE 29) or ventilated crawlspace (FIGURE 30) the exhaust vent length must not exceed those listed in table 6.
+If 3" diameter pipe is used, reduce to 2" diameter pipe at the termination point to accommodate the debris screen. - 3 Use a sheet metal screw to secure the intake pipe to the connector, if desired.